KJM4121 – Inorganic Materials Chemistry

 This course has two mandatory exercises that must be approved before you can sit the final?exam.

-Students at?Materials Science for Energy and Nanotechnology (master's two years) must in addition have an approved laboratory course?
+Students at?Materials Science for Energy and Nanotechnology (master) must in addition have an approved laboratory course?

 It will also be counted as one of the three attempts to sit the exam for this course, if you sit the exam for one of the following courses: KJM3121 – Inorganic Materials Chemistry